How Coffee Fuels My Mornings and My House Plants

 Sprinkle lightly around established plants and water them in.

-Add to worm bins or compost tea.
+Add to worm bins

 Are you a tea person or a fellow coffee lover?
 Either way, I hope you’ve got a warm cup in hand as we ease into this weekend together.